jaeyonggy/Studies/README.md

 • Bayesian.nb.html :  A R Notebook that includes all the examples and codes that were used during Bayesian Statistics class - part1.

 • Bayesian_pt2.nb.html :  A R Notebook that includes all the examples and codes that were used during Bayesian Statistics class - part2.

+• MVA.nb.html:  A R Notebook that includes all the examples and codes that were used during Multivariate Analysis class - part1.